 What might be the darkness that Jesus refers to?
 It could be anything that turns us within ourselves, away from that which is True, Good, and Beautiful.
-This can be prejudice, ignorance, cynicism, sin, violence, hatred, war, division, dehumanization, and the list can go on.
+This can be prejudice, ignorance, cynicism, sin, violence, hatred, racism, war, division, dehumanization, and the list goes on.

-The light of Jesus leads us and invites us to experience that which we have been created and are restless for – an intimate relationship with God the Father and each other.
+The light of Jesus leads and invites us to experience that which we have been created and are restless for – an intimate relationship with God the Father and each other.
 Through the light of his love, Jesus reveals to us those apparent goods, false substitutes, and idols that distract us and keep us separated from deepening our relationship with God.
-We come to know God when we are willing to receive the love of the Holy Spirit and are moved to share that love with each other.
+We come to know God when we are willing to receive the love of the Holy Spirit, to be ourselves by letting go of our masks, and are moved to share that love with each other.

-Jesus, today, help us to resist any selfish impulse or reaction based on fear and guide us instead to love as you have loved us.
-Even in quarantine or from a distance, we can still smile, be aware and offer to be of help, reach out to someone and be present and willing to listen, and/or choosing to be more understanding, supportive, and encouraging.
-In these small ways, we allow the light of Jesus to shine in and through our lives outward toward others and the darkness will not overcome it!
+Jesus, please help us to resist any selfish impulse or reaction based on any fears or past hurts and guide us instead to love as you have loved us.
+Help us to be led by you to participate in simple acts such as a smile, an offer assistance, to reach out, to be present, and willing to listen, and/or to choose to be more understanding, supportive, and encouraging.
+In these small ways, please shine in and through us, then out toward others.
+Help us to trust that the darkness will not overcome the radiance of your light!